 The Institute recommends that the architect and the client have a signed, written agreement that, as a minimum, clearly defines the services to be provided and the fees to be paid.
 This agreement should be entered into before the architect commences work on a project.
-In some states, it is a legal requirement for an architect to enter in a written agreement with the client.
+In some states, it is a legal requirement for an architect to enter into a written agreement with the client.
 See the NSW Architects Code of Professional Conduct and the Victorian Code of Professional Conduct

 A clearly written and appropriate agreement is the most effective way to avoid misunderstandings and disputes during a project and the associated costs and risks.